+Our whole school community lives out our core Christian Values within the Rainbow Promise through everything we say and do in school.
 These are our Promises to keep to our children to be able to serve the common good with our work as part of the Church of England.
-By following our Promises we know our curriculum suits local needs.

-At Jennett's Park we are: Our Promises: Educating for Wisdom, Knowledge and Skills To help grow resourceful, resilient and reflective children who are equipped with the skills, knowledge and tenacity empower themselves, their learning throughout their lives.
+At Jennett's Park we are: Our promises: Educating for Wisdom, Knowledge and Skills To help grow resourceful, resilient and reflective children who are equipped with the skills, knowledge and tenacity empower themselves, their learning throughout their lives.
 Educating for Hope and Aspiration To inspire and enrich lives beyond current opportunities and experiences in order to open minds to the potential their future holds Educating for Community and Living Well Together To be a multi-cultural, inclusive community of individuals loved by God who feel valued and involved where we create qualities of character to enable people to flourish.
 Educating for Dignity and Respect That children might know how much that they are loved and valued by so that they might show dignity and respect for themselves and others by carefully and safely thinking through their actions.